 My ragged shirt was no match for the rain and I shivered, already soaked to the skin.

 Emma Darwin discusses the use of different POV here but you must make your choice and stick to it.

 Imagine there is a camera stuck to your POV character’s head.
 It sees only what he sees.
 Therefore write what he sees and knows and nothing else.
 Things that happen outside his view can only be revealed in dialogue unless you’re writing in the omniscient 3rd person.

 This avoids head-hopping, where the camera jumps from one person’s perception to another in the same scene.
 The character can’t see his own expression unless he’s looking in the mirror.
-So you can write that his face felt hot but not that he looked embarrassed, which his companion can observe.
+So in his POV you can write that his face felt hot but not that he looked embarrassed, which is his companion’s observation.

 Is your character’s story unfolding now or in the past?
 Use of present tense is more popular now, especially linked with first person POV.
 It gives the narrative immediacy and is immersive.
 You live the events with the narrator in real time.

 Past tense remains the most familiar choice.
 We’re used to hearing about events that have already taken place.

 You can write first person, present tense: I run to the store.